 - Payments are irrevocable

-Banking Circle provides its members with access to all three UK domestic payment systems, as well as SEPA and domestic EU payout capabilities, and SWIFT for B2B cross border payments.
+Banking Circle provides its members with access to all three UK domestic payment systems, as well as SEPA payments and domestic payout capabilities, and SWIFT for B2B cross border payments.
 Get in touch to find out more.